geospaitial-lab/aviary/docs/index.md

 ## About

-aviary is developed by the [geospaitial lab] at the [Westfälische Hochschule - Westphalian University of Applied Sciences] in Gelsenkirchen, Germany.
+aviary is developed by the [geospaitial lab :material-arrow-top-right:][geospaitial lab] at the [Westfälische Hochschule - Westphalian University of Applied Sciences] in Gelsenkirchen, Germany.